photograph

 Iconic Realism in Three Different Centuries of Art

-A medieval depiction of Jean de Meun's Roman de la Rose (photo from Google Images)
+13th century: depiction of Jean de Meun's Roman de la Rose (photo from Google Images)

-Salvador Dali's Rose (Photo from Google Images)
+20th century: Salvador Dali's Rose (photo from Google Images)

-The above paintings, from top to bottom, illustration from medieval poem, Roman de la Rose, Breughel's Fall of Icarus and Dali's Rose, are examples of artistic renderings of this theory.
+The above paintings, from top to bottom: an illustration from the medieval poem, Roman de la Rose, Breughel's Fall of Icarus and Dali's Rose, are examples of artistic renderings of this theory.
 The function of semiotic representation is the reflection of the society in which both the artist and the audience reside.
-However, the artistic rendering does not necessarily reflect the standard of that community, for the intention of the artist may well be to create a piece that jolts the audience into a need for a cultural change.
+However, the artistic rendering does not necessarily reflect the standard of that community, for the intention of the artist may well be to create a piece that jolts the audience into a need for cultural change.
 This would be the reason for an artist employing the use of iconic realism, assisting the audience to become adroitly aware of that aspect of the culture with which they are familiar and its need for transformation.

 In Jean de Meun's epylion, Roman de la Rose, a young man is attracted to a 'rose' representing a young woman.
 The iconic image is the rose, living in a guarded tower.
 This rose becomes the object of the young man's desire and purpose, but not until he first receives much advice from wise allegorical characters on how to win her heart.
 The realistic environment in which this wild rose lives illustrates that creating a fortress around those natural impulses only causes the impulse within one's heart to become more instinctively determined.